Levintsky/ML-tutorial/AutoML-Meta/Lottery-Ticket.md

 ## Sub-Network Finding
 - H. Zhou, J. Lan, R. Liu, and J. Yosinski.
 Deconstructing lottery tickets: Zeros, signs, and the supermask.
 NIPS'19
 	- The existence of Supermasks, masks that can be applied to an untrained, randomly initialized network to produce a model with performance far better than chance
 - V. Ramanujan, M. Wortsman, A. Kembhavi, A. Farhadi, and M. Rastegari.
-What’s hidden in a ran- domly weighted neural network? arxiv'19
+What’s hidden in a randomly weighted neural network? arxiv'19
 	- Conjecture: a sufficiently over-parameterized neural network with random initialization contains a subnetwork that achieves competitive accuracy